Today's Best Tech Deals

 All told I was very happy with operation of the C-Start Smart Switch, but less thrilled about its hacked-together appearance, which is one reason I chose to install it in my basement rather than my living room.
 There’s just no way around it: This is a very homely device that looks like it was cobbled together from old hospital equipment, not something released in 2019.
 Next to the more sophisticated looks of devices like the Wemo Wi-Fi Smart Dimmer, the situation is even more dire.

 At $75, the C-Start isn’t cheap.
 Compare to the aforementioned Wemo (now $50, though it lacks a motion sensor) it feels pricy.
 It’s also about the same price as the Ecobee Switch+, which runs $80, and includes not only motion sensing but also a speaker and an Alexa system.
 While the C by GE C-Start works just fine, the price will need to tick down $10 to $15 to make it truly competitive.

-C by GE C-Start Smart Switch Motion Sensing+Dimmer
+C by GE 4-wire Smart Motion + Dimming

-A bevy of sensors give the C-Start Smart Switch ample utility, but a high price tag and questionable design aesthetic will give some pause.
+A bevy of sensors give the C-Start Smart Switch ample utility, but a high price tag ($75 at launch) and questionable design aesthetic will give some pause.

 - Motion-sensing feature is a nice addition and it works well